skkskine/donkey-horse/README.md

 docker compose up -d
 ```

-check the backend container logs to get the default donkey horse user (and change
+check the backend container logs to get the default donkey horse user (and change the password after the first login)